-- 2. The percentage increase in the median remuneration of employees is 15.92%. - 3.
-There were 373 permanent employees on the rolls of the Company as on March 31, 2022. - 4.
-The average annual increase in the salaries of employees other than the managerial personnel during the financial year was around 8.14%, as compared to increase in managerial remuneration of 39.24%.
+- 2. The percentage increase in the median remuneration of employees is 6.23%. - 3.
+There were 405 permanent employees on the rolls of the Company as on March 31, 2023. - 4.
+The average annual increase in the salaries of employees other than the managerial personnel during the financial year was around 9.21%, as compared to increase in managerial remuneration of 14.74%.
 The increase in remuneration was in line with the industry standards and individual employee's performance.
 There are no exceptional circumstances for increase in the Managerial Remuneration. - 5.
-Particulars of Employees as prescribed under Rule 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - The Details of top ten employee in terms of remuneration is provided in the table below. - None of the employee was in receipt of remuneration in excess of the ceiling prescribed under rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - 6.
+Particulars of Employees as prescribed under Rule 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - The statement containing names of top ten employees in terms of remuneration drawn and the particulars of employees as required under Section 197(12) of the Act read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, forming part of this Report is open for inspection by the members at the registered office of the Company. - None of the employee was in receipt of remuneration in excess of the ceiling prescribed under Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014. - 6.
 It is affirmed that the remuneration paid is as per the Remuneration Policy of the Company.

-Devakar Bansal Managing Director DIN: 00232565 Sunil Kumar Bansal Managing Director DIN: 00232617
+Place: Chennai Date: August 11, 2023 Devakar Bansal Managing Director DIN: 00232565 Sunil Kumar Bansal Managing Director DIN: 00232617